cars10/packtpub-script/Readme.md

 ruby script.rb
 ```

 Probably you want to run the script daily, so just setup a cron for that.
-Because cron uses a different environment then your user this will not work out of the box, because ruby and/or rvm will not be available there.
+Because cron does not use the same environment as your user this will not work out of the box, because ruby and/or rvm will not be available there.
 To work around this you can create a small bash script, i use the following:
 ```bash
 #!/bin/bash
 ## Add RVM to PATH for scripting